jj-28/GUIGoPiGo/README.md

 ### Prerequisites

 To run the software, you'll need:
--A GoPiGO3 robot kit
+*A GoPiGO3 robot kit
--Raspberry Pi (equpped with wifi dongle or onboard Wi-Fi) -Python 3.4+ installed on the robot
+*Raspberry Pi (equpped with wifi dongle or onboard Wi-Fi) *Python 3.4+ installed on the robot
--Pip
+*Pip
--tornado and GoPiGo modules
+*tornado and GoPiGo modules
--A computer
+*A computer
--Any modern web browser (NOTE: The webpage has only been tested with Google Chrome, Mozilla Firefox, Internet Explorer/Microsoft Edge, and Chromium.
+*Any modern web browser (NOTE: The webpage has only been tested with Google Chrome, Mozilla Firefox, Internet Explorer/Microsoft Edge, and Chromium.
 Any other browsers, such as the browser that is included with the Raspberry Pi are NOT guaranteed to display the webpage properly/support websockets.)

 ### Installing